-Memorial Hall Library seeks to provide equal access to information for persons of all ages.
-With regard to the Internet, the library does not selectively choose (i.e. filter) which electronic resources to make available.
-Just as parents are encouraged to discuss appropriate use of other library materials, the library encourages parents to discuss with their children the appropriate use of electronic resources available through the Internet.
+Memorial Hall Library provides people of all ages equal access to materials, information, and technology.
+With regard to the internet, the library does not selectively choose (i.e. filter) which electronic resources to make available.
+It is the responsibility of parents and/or legal guardians to determine what their children may read, use or access on the internet.
 (See also our Statement on Filtering).

-Whether using a library computer or a personal laptop, patrons are expected to refrain from displaying graphics which are inappropriate for public viewing, or playing audio that could disturb other patrons.
+Whether using a library computer or a personal device, patrons are expected to refrain from displaying or printing graphics which are inappropriate for public viewing, or playing audio that could disturb other patrons.

 Copyright and Licensing

-You are responsible for complying with copyright law, licensing agreements and the policies of individual websites that you view.
+Patrons are responsible for complying with copyright law, licensing agreements, and the policies of individual websites that they view.

 Saving Your Data and Files

-Although we do not keep any permanent record of the sites you visit or the files you create, we would caution that complete privacy on shared computers is not a realistic expectation.
-However, we do try to protect your privacy to the maximum extent possible.
+Although we do not keep any permanent record of the sites you visit or the files you create, we caution that complete privacy on shared computers or public wi-fi networks is not a realistic expectation.
 We strongly suggest that you reboot the computer when you are finished.
-The computer reboots itself after a certain time of inactivity.
-(See also: Your Privacy and Confidentiality on MHL Computers)
+(See also: Your Privacy and Confidentiality on MHL Computers.)

 - The computers in the Reference Area are available to patrons of all ages at all times.
-The computers in the Teen Room are restricted to teens when school is not in session during the week, and from 1-5 on Saturdays and Sundays.
-The computers in the Children's Room are restricted to children through age 12 and their caregivers.
+The computers in the Teen Room are restricted to teens when school is not in session during the week, and 1-5 on Saturdays and Sundays.
+The computers in the Children's Room are restricted to use by children through age 12 with a caregiver.

 - Users must cooperate with librarians as requested to insure equitable computer use and a safe computing environment.
 Failure to do so may result in loss of computer privileges.